robertkist/qtmodernredux/README.md

 -------------------------
 Skip this section if you're installing via Pypi.
 This section is only relevant if you got QtModernRedux from Github.

+IMPORTANT:
+* find the Pyside2 Version in the MAIN branch on Github
+* find the Pyside6 Version in the PySide6 branch on Github

 This section describes how to create a wheel (.whl) from the code in the repository.
 You will need to have Python 3.8 or newer installed in a virtual environment (virtualenv).